telerik/document-processing-docs/libraries/radspreadprocessing/features/notes.md

 # Notes

 Since R1 2022 the SpreadProcessing library supports working with notes.
 The Notes are used for making notes or annotations about the data.
 All notes can be found in the __NoteCollection__ of the worksheet.
+This collection holds __SpreadsheetNote__ objects which represent the notes.
 Each note has the following properties:

 * __CellIndex:__  Gets or sets the cell index where the top left corner of the shape is positioned.
+* __RelatedCellIndex:__ Gets or sets the cell index assigned to the note.
 * __AlternateText:__ Gets or sets the alternate text.
 * __IsVisible:__ Gets or sets a value indicating whether this SpreadsheetNote is visible.
 * __OffsetX:__ Gets or sets the left offset of the top left corner of the shape relative to the top left corner of the cell index.